 5. While this section imposes statutory constraints on the authority of the court to act in the first instance, the Act does not restrict application of other procedural and administrative law to judicial supervision of agency conduct.
-Thus, if a court were to determine that an agency has acted in derogation of its statutory obligations in considering whether to approve a modification or termination of an environmental covenant - whatever the appropriate standard in that state might be - that conduct would be itself be subject to judicial scrutiny under other law of that state.
+Thus, if a court were to determine that an agency has acted in violation of its statutory obligations in considering whether to approve a modification or termination of an environmental covenant, that conduct would be itself be subject to judicial scrutiny under other law of that state.